Monster Warriors: Core characters

 Antonio is the darkly handsome scientific genius of the gang.
 As a recent immigrant to Capital City, he devoted his considerable intellectual abilities to learning to speak English without any trace of a foreign accent, and he has a vast knowledge of fields like zoology, astronomy, geology and history.
-Although he is shy and kind of nerdy, he still has many female admirers.
+Although he is shy and kind of nerdy, he still has many female admirers He is a combination of Shaggy Rogers, Egon Spengler, and Rocky DeSantos.